jumper149/blugon/README.md

 ## Configuration
 Examples for configurations can be found in `/usr/share/blugon/configs/`.

-To use the default configuration you can use:
+To use the default configuration as a template you can use:

-- `mkdir -p ~/.config/blugon/`
+    mkdir -p ~/.config/blugon/
-- `cp /usr/share/blugon/configs/default/gamma ~/.config/blugon/gamma`
+    cp /usr/share/blugon/configs/default/gamma ~/.config/blugon/gamma
-- `blugon --printconfig > ~/.config/blugon/config`
+    blugon --printconfig > ~/.config/blugon/config

 ## Dependencies
 - `python`